JLuisCuamatzi/Umaydis_experimental_Evolution/02_MappingAndCoveragePlotting/README.md

 ## Running CNVnator

-The versions used was `cnvator v.0.3.3`
+The version used was `cnvator v.0.3.3`

 We used the next code to process one sample: